Ekumen-OS/andino_gz/README.md

             Typically, as this is the default world-map, there is no need to indicate them.

 2. An RViz window will be spawned for each robot so it can be controlled independently.
-Use `2D Pose Estimate` to pass a hint to AMCL where is the initial point
+Use `2D Pose Estimate` to pass a hint to AMCL where is the initial point.
 Note you have to do it per robot, namely, per RViz window.

     <img src="./docs/media/andino_nav2_pose_estimate.png" width="800"/>